Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 8. Total cost of ownership

-Look beyond subscription fees to include implementation costs, training expenses, internal resource requirements, and ongoing maintenance.
-A comprehensive TCO analysis should project 3-5 year costs across all dimensions.
+Look beyond subscription fees: implementation costs, training expenses, internal resource requirements, and ongoing maintenance.
+A good TCO analysis projects 3–5 year costs across all dimensions.

 Checklist and laptop for business analysis